Illinois House Democrats push tax freeze to end budget impasse

-CHICAGO Democrats in Illinois' House of Representatives on Monday offered Republicans a four-year freeze on local property taxes that has been a key sticking point in the state's historic budget impasse.
+CHICAGO (Reuters) - Democrats in Illinois' House of Representatives on Monday offered Republicans a four-year freeze on local property taxes that has been a key sticking point in the state's historic budget impasse.

 It was not clear whether the legislation represented a break in the political logjam that has left the country's fifth-largest state without a full-year operating budget for two fiscal years and threatens to downgrade its credit rating to junk.